 During a divorce, it is natural to turn to your lawyer for information, guidance, and advocacy.
 That is exactly what we are here for.

-Family law attorneys Betsy Branch and Ryan Branch are prepared to provide you with personalized direction during all aspects of your Texas divorce, including:
+Family law attorney Betsy Branch is prepared to provide you with personalized direction during all aspects of your Texas divorce, including:

 - Division of assets according to the divorce decree

 - Debt division

 - Child support enforcement